unknown4679/WebSite2/replit.md

 - Updated About page to focus on S.P.E.A.R.™ as a protocol rather than detailed company information
 - Simplified Contact page to show direct contact information (cory@spearhl.com, (920) 238-6591, Fond du Lac, WI)
 - Removed lengthy contact forms in favor of minimal, direct contact approach
+- Simplified Header component to basic navigation with "S.P.E.A.R.™ Protocol" branding
 - Updated messaging to emphasize "protocol" and "zero friction" approach

 ## System Architecture